 Our urban agriculture programs are anchored at The Stop’s Green Barn at Artscape Wychwood Barns (601 Christie Street).

 Gardening at our 8,000-square foot community garden at Earlscourt Park is not just about growing healthy food – it’s about building skills, confidence, connections, and sparking conversations about where and how food is produced.
-For more information, contact Yuan at 416-652-7867 ext.
+For more information on our community gardens, contact Yuan at 416-652-7867 ext.
 241 or email@example.com.

 All of these sites yield over 4,000lbs of fresh, organic produce for our programs every year, and engage community members of all ages in learning how to use environmentally-friendly methods to grow fresh, local produce year-round.

 For more information on our general Urban Agriculture Programs, contact Andrea “Peachtree” Boucaud, Green Barn Manager, at email@example.com or 416-651-7867 ext.
 28.